Blizzard/s2client-api/docs/building.md

 Windows
 -------

+Install Visual Studio 2017 from https://visualstudio.microsoft.com/vs/older-downloads/.
+During installation, select the "Desktop development with C++" package.

-To build on windows generate a Visual Studio 2017 solution file with CMake.
+Then, generate a Visual Studio 2017 solution file with CMake.

 1. Make sure a recursive clone of the project is done to download all submodules.
 2. Enter the working directory.